 Priorities in Behavioral Informatics

-- How can we leverage communication and behavioral science to achieve the “Triple Aim” of care systems: (a) to improve patient experience, (b) reduce per capita costs, and (c) to improve population health?
+- How can we leverage communication and behavioral science to achieve: (a) improvements in the patient experience, (b) reductions in per capita costs, and (c) improvements in population health?

-- How can we craft a health services environment that optimizes technology-mediated communication between patients and their care networks (including families, friends, and healthcare providers)?
+- How can we craft a healthcare environment that optimizes technology-mediated communication between patients and their care networks (including families, friends, and healthcare providers)?